tyzbit/acars-processor/README.md

 first line.
 This will let you auto-complete the file if your editor supports it.

 You can use environment variables (`${apikey}`) and they will be substituted from the environment before the app starts.
+It's highly recommended to quote your values in case substitution fails so you don't chase misleading errors.

 ### A Note on Using Large Language Models for Filters